Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Is your dog a calm chap who likes to settle down with a chew and gently chew away at it for a long while?
 Or is he a gorger who has got to get the treat down as quickly as possible and who will try to bite off great chunks in order to do so?

 If your dog falls into the former category, he might well be safe to eat an appropriately sized rawhide bone or chew for his size and breed.
 If he is in the latter category, you would do well to find him a safer alternative!

 The bone-shaped treats are safer than the flat sheets and reconstituted, pressed or compressed rawhide treats, where small pieces are pressed together to make a bone or chew, are possibly the safest as they tend to break off in smaller pieces.

 Safe Treats and Dangerous Treats

-In the video below, the Vet talks about compressed rawhide as a pretty safe treat.
+In the video below, the veterinarian talks about compressed rawhide as a pretty safe treat.
 He also talks about some treats which are pretty dangerous and some great, safe alternatives.
-Well worth a watch—even if only for the handsome Vet!
+It's well worth a watch—even if only for the handsome vet!

 - Look for larger, thicker chews of the compressed type or ones that are tightly rolled pieces of thicker, 'natural' rawhide.